VeronikaZarubo/veronikazarubo/README.md

 My name is Veronika and I'm a Computer Science student interested in all things Python & Data Analytics!

 - 🔭 I’m currently working on a desktop application for the needs of a private clinic.
-- 🌱 I’m currently learning Automated testing in Python
+- 🌱 I’m currently learning Automated testing in Python.
+- 📫 How to reach me: dm me on LinkedIn!

 <!--
 **VeronikaZarubo/veronikazarubo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.